commercetools/merchant-center-application-kit/.github/ISSUE_TEMPLATE/documentation_deployment_examples.md

 ---
-name: Feature request for deployment examples
+name: Documentation request for deployment examples
-about: Requests to provide an example of deployment to a specific provider
+about: Requests to document an example of deployment to a specific cloud provider.
+title: '[docs] Request deployment example for [...]'
+labels:
+- "✍️ Type: Documentation"
+- "🖥 Type: Website"
+assignees: ''
 ---

 **Where would you like to deploy your custom application?**